qtalr/lab-00/README.md

 ## Submission for feedback

-1. To prepare your lab report for submission on Canvas you will need to Knit your R Markdown document to PDF or Word.
+1. To prepare your lab report for submission you will need to render your Quarto document to PDF or Word.
-2. Download this file to your computer.
+2. Download this file to your local computer.
-3. Go to the Canvas submission page for Lab #0 and submit your PDF/Word document as a 'File Upload'.
-Add any comments you would like to pass on to me about the lab in the 'Comments...' box in Canvas.
+3. Submit your report as described by your instructor.

 ## License